Saint of the Day for November 29

 Today many in the Church experience polarization regarding worship, how we speak of God, and other issues.
 We’d do well to take to heart the exhortation from Clement’s Epistle: “Charity unites us to God.
 It knows no schism, does not rebel, does all things in concord.
 In charity all the elect of God have been made perfect.”

 Rome’s Basilica of St. Clement, one of the city’s earliest parish churches, is probably built on the site of Clement’s home.
-History tells us that Pope Clement was martyred in either the year 99 or 101.
+History tells us that Pope Clement was martyred either in the year 99 or in 101.

 The Liturgical Feast of Saint Clement is November 23.

 Saint Clement is the Patron Saint of: